kuma1l/football-tournament-simulation/README.md

 - `matches.csv` → Historical match data (30,000+ matches)
 - `teams.csv` → Team-to-confederation mapping
 - `qualified.csv` → Teams that advanced to knockouts
-- 'updated2.csv' -> transformed dataset ready for training
+- `updated2.csv` -> transformed dataset ready for training
-- 'sim.csv' -> Dataset for simulation of Tournament with all the features for every matchup
+- `sim.csv` -> Dataset for simulation of Tournament with all the features for every matchup

 ## src
 Contains all the notebooks which consist of all programs